This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this banana pudding recipe, check out our Leftover Ingredients Recipe Finder.

-This Caramelized Banana Pudding recipe has four key components: caramelized bananas, homemade vanilla pudding, vanilla wafers, and whipped cream.
-Here’s the low-down on each ingredient you’ll need.
+This single serving Banana Pudding is made with four simple components: caramelized bananas, homemade vanilla pudding, vanilla wafers, and whipped cream.
+Here’s what you’ll need:

 Caramelized Bananas:

-• Cornstarch: Essential for thickening the pudding to the right consistency.
+• Cornstarch: Thickens the pudding to the ideal texture.

-• Salt & Vanilla Extract: These add flavor dimensions that make the pudding stand out.
+• Salt & Vanilla Extract: Enhance the flavor.

 Vanilla Wafer Cookies: